Gas leaks near flare as Total dismisses blast risk

-Total dismissed the risk of a blast at the platform, 240 km (150 miles) off the east coast of Scotland, and the British government said the flame had to remain burning to prevent excess gas pressure from building up.
+Total dismissed the risk of a blast at the platform, 240 km (150 miles) east of the Scottish coast, and the British government said the flame had to remain burning to prevent excess gas pressure from building up.

 But one energy industry consultant said Elgin could become "an explosion waiting to happen" if the oil major did not rapidly stop the leak which is above the water at the wellhead.